MajorZiploc/pandas_preprocessor/README.md

 - Add minus preprocessor
 - Add prefix and suffix preprocessors
 - Add split_on preprocessor which takes a column and splits it into two based on some string
 - Add filter preprocessor.
-Keeps values of a certain form
+Keeps values of a certain form.. name: keep and remove . might want regex versions and others

 # Notes on Publishing